 Many healthcare industry experts agree that if two or more patients get code 99453 services in a group simultaneously from the same competent healthcare professional and all other code conditions are met, the billing provider may be entitled to submit a separate claim for each of the patients.
 RPM billing providers should contact their region’s Medicare Administrative Contractor and inquire about how to bill in this case.

-CPT Code 99454 – One Patient, Two Different RPM devices Two Different Physicians
+CPT Code 99454 – One Patient, Two Different RPM equipment Two Different Physicians

 If a single beneficiary receives RPM services from more than one physician in two or more different practices during the same month/same episode of treatment, the four RPM codes may be covered if: